igorantun/node-slack-irc/README.md

 ## Commands
 - !say [message] - Sends your message from Slack to IRC
-- !info - Shows basic info about the app, including version, uptime and messages sent/received.
+- !status - Shows basic info about the app, including version, uptime and messages sent/received.

 ## Setup
 Clone this repo to your desktop and run `npm install` to install all the dependencies.